quaerera/ML-Ducky/README.md

-# Duck ML\n### Duck is implementation in Rust Machine Learning Library.\nIn this moment we start creating DataFrame.\nWe want to use ndarray
+# Duck ML\n### Duck is implementation in Rust Machine Learning Library.\nIn this moment we start creating DataFrame.\nWe want to use ndarray as some numpy alternative and nalgebra a